bawejakunal/database-join/README.txt

         query and thus halving or doubling the inner selectively makes little difference in run time.

+    4. An additional observance is that in case of 100 records of inner relation (1-4), the number of cache misses is negligible but in (5-8) due to the large number of records, most of the read operations for the join result in cache miss which causes additional latency in overall query.

+        Eg: Comparison of configuration 1 with configuration 8 for same number of threads and outer relation records (lines 26 and 177 in attached CSV)

 Approach/Algorithm:
     1. The inner table in the join query is built into an in-memory hash table, with linear probing (better cache locality).
 It uses a